Mission: Ensuring healthy and sustainable wild turkey populations throughout the state, while providing and promoting compatible uses of the resource.

 If you harvest a turkey with an 11-inch beard or longer and at least 1¼-inch spurs, you can get your name listed in the FWC's Wild Turkey Registry by applying for an "Outstanding Gobbler Certificate."
 There's also a "First Gobbler Certificate" awarded to hunters under age 16 who harvest their first gobbler, regardless of beard or spur measurements.

-View more information on the Wild Turkey Registry, including the complete listing, the current top 10 birds and applications for both certificates.
+View more information on the Wild Turkey Registry, including the complete listing and applications for both certificates.

 View Full Site